soumilibhuniacs2002-hub/Diabetes-ML/README.md

 - Model comparison
 - Best model identification
 - Diabetes prediction
-- Prediction result analysis
+- Initial result visualization
-- Visualization of model performance

-Basic Personalized Recommendation System
+Personalized Recommendation System

 <p align="justify">
-A basic recommendation component has also been developed as part of the Colab prototype.
-The system uses the predicted diabetes outcome and relevant patient health factors to generate personalized supportive recommendations.
-This recommendation component is currently at the prototype stage and will be further refined during application development and validation.
+A basic personalized recommendation component has also been incorporated into the Colab prototype.
+Based on the prediction outcome and relevant health-related factors, the system provides initial supportive recommendations.
+This component will be further refined as the project progresses toward application development and additional validation.
 </p>Application Development

 <p align="justify">
 The application development phase is currently ongoing.
-The existing Colab-based Machine Learning prototype will serve as the foundation for developing a user-friendly application that integrates the trained model, prediction workflow, and personalized recommendation functionality.
+The existing Google Colab-based Machine Learning prototype will serve as the foundation for developing a user-friendly application that integrates the trained model, prediction workflow, and personalized recommendation functionality.
-</p>---
+</p>Planned application functionality includes:

+- User-friendly input interface
+- Integration of the trained Machine Learning model
+- Diabetes prediction
+- Prediction result presentation
+- Personalized recommendation support
+- Improved user experience
+- Further system testing and validation

+---

 📊 Model Evaluation

 <p align="justify">
-The implemented Machine Learning models are evaluated using multiple performance metrics to compare their predictive capabilities and identify the most suitable model for the current diabetes prediction task.
+The implemented Machine Learning models are evaluated using multiple performance metrics to compare their predictive capabilities and identify a suitable model for the current diabetes prediction task.
 </p>Metric| Purpose
 Accuracy| Measures the proportion of correctly classified samples.
 ROC-AUC| Measures the model's ability to distinguish between the two classes.
-Cross-Validation| Evaluates model consistency across different data splits.
+Cross-Validation| Evaluates model performance and consistency across different data splits.

 ---

 📈 Visualizations

 <p align="justify">
-Visual analysis is used to compare the performance of the implemented models and understand important predictors within the dataset.
+Visual analysis is used to evaluate model performance, compare classification results, and understand the contribution of important features within the dataset.
 </p>The project includes:

 - ROC Curves
 - Confusion Matrices
 - Feature Importance Plots
-- Model Performance Comparisons
+- Model Performance Comparison

 ---

 ⭐ Key Result

 <p align="justify">
-Among the classification algorithms evaluated in the current implementation, <b>Gradient Boosting</b> was identified as the top-performing model based on the implemented evaluation process.
-The result provides a foundation for further development of the diabetes prediction and personalized recommendation system.
+Among the classification algorithms evaluated in the current implementation, <strong>Gradient Boosting</strong> was identified as the top-performing model based on the implemented evaluation process.
 </p><p align="justify">
-Further testing and validation will be performed as the project progresses, particularly as the Machine Learning prototype is integrated into the planned application.
+This result provides a foundation for further development of the diabetes prediction and personalized recommendation system.
+Additional testing and validation will be performed as the project progresses, particularly during the integration of the Machine Learning prototype into the planned application.
 </p>---

 🛠️ Technologies Used